zkutlow/crypto-technical-analysis/README.md

 ## Prerequisites

 - Python 3.8 or higher
-- CoinTracker account with API access
+- Coinbase account with crypto holdings
-- CoinTracker API key
+- Coinbase API key and secret

 ## Installation